Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 cd ../../;
 ```

-If EN_TRACE=1, the command is expanded as follows:
+If EN_TRACE=1, the command expands as follows:
 ```
 cd ./build/hw;